chenaciousD/website/content/projects/GenAIPerpsective/index.md

 # From three weeks to three days

-As an example of how different it is for a non-technical person to build something now versus in pre-GenAI.
-In 2019, I built my personal website using Gatsby by following a step-by-step tutorial and scrolling through stackoverflow with great frustration.
+As an example of how different it is for a non-technical person to build something now versus during pre-GenAI era.
+In 2019, I built my personal website using Gatsby by following a step-by-step tutorial and scrolling through stackoverflow to great frustration.
 To get to a reasonable stopping point where I felt it was presentable, it probably took me three weeks in total (including content creation etc).

 Contrast that experience to this website which I built using Hugo - which took me three days with no tutorial, no instructions, just Github Copilot.
 I was able to customize an existing [theme](https://themes.gohugo.io/themes/archie/), streamline the deployment process with with Github actions and also add fun little elements like the [Typed.JS](https://mattboldt.com/demos/typed-js/) animation on the homepage.

 Over the last six weeks, I've built eight prototypes starting with basic scripts and culminating in a full stack news summarization app that used reinforcement learning with human feedback, a React front end, python backend, a SQL database and integrations with several external APIs including NewsAPI and OpenAI.
 See my posts [Three ways I played with OpenAI's APIs]({{< relref "/projects/ThreeWaysLLMs/index.md" >}}) and [Experiments in Supervised and Reinforcement Learning]({{< relref "/projects/LearningExperiments/index.md" >}}).

 My only tools were 1. `curiosity`, 2. `patience` and 3. `healthy skepticism`.
 I've already written about curiosity above.
 Patience is required to iterate through a prompt and its generated response until you achieve what you're looking for.
-This process is actually quite fun compared to mindlessly scrolling through stackoverflow forums.
-The healthy skepticism is required to ensure you don't blindly follow GPT's instructions because it does indeed make mistakes and will lead you down deep rabbit holes.
+The healthy skepticism is required to ensure you don't blindly follow GPT's instructions because it does make mistakes and can lead you astray.

 # Treat Prompting like a Game